Issa783/Street-Food-website-/Readme.md

 # Street Food Website
 Welcome to the Street Food Website!Basically the website contains several sections such as reservations,happy hour and also enables people to order their favorite meals through their phones or computers.

+You can access the live version of the Readme file by clicking this link https://github.com/Issa783/Street-Food-website-/blob/master/Readme.md
 ## Tools
 The website is developed using:
 1. HTML5